belzecue/Terrain3D_wiki/Integrating-With-Terrain3D.md

-This page is primarily for other tool & plugin developers.
+This page is primarily for other tool & plugin developers, but may be useful for more advanced gamedevs.

 ## Detecting Terrain3D